Rohit7Be/Rohit7Be/README.md

 - 👋 Hi, I’m @Rohit7Be
-- 👀 I’m interested in Web development and AI.
+- 👀 I’m interested in Fullstack Web development.
-- 🌱 I’m currently learning FullStack Web Development..
+- 🌱 I’m currently learning new frameworks for web development..
 - 💞️ I’m looking for some great project ideas..
 - 📫 How to reach me ...
 - ⚡ Hobbies: Coding, Football and chess.